 The Situation: The bagrada bug (also called painted bug) first was found in June 2008 in Los Angeles, Co.
 California.
 Some sources refer to B. hilaris as the harlequin bug, but this is the official common name for another insect, Murgantia histrionica.
 This insect quickly became established throughout the southern half of California, and spread to several other states causing widespread damage through 2015.
 Management practices and biological control have contributed to a reduction in the frequency of devastating infestations in agricultural fields.

-Damage: Bagrada bug is a major pest of crop plants in the Brassicaceae (Cruciferae), which includes important foods like cabbage, kale, turnip, cauliflower, mustard, broccoli, and radish.
-The Bagrada bug has also been recorded attacking papaya, potato, maize, sorghum, cotton, capers, and some legumes.
-Damage is inflicted on host plants when adults and nymphs insert their needle-like mouth parts and suck juices from the plant.
+Damage: Bagrada bug can be a major pest of crop plants in the Brassicaceae (Cruciferae), which includes important foods like cabbage, kale, turnip, cauliflower, mustard, broccoli, and radish.
+The bagrada bug also has been recorded attacking papaya, potato, maize, sorghum, cotton, capers, and some legumes.
+Damage is inflicted on host plants when adults and nymphs insert their needle-like mouth parts and remove plant sap just under the epidermal surface.
 Feeding results in a characteristic star-shaped feeding mark on the leaf or fruit.
 They can suck so much sap from the plant that severe infestations can kill young plants.
-Feeding on more established can result in newly formed central shoots or heads of plants become stunted.
+Feeding on more established can result in newly formed central shoots or heads becoming stunted.
 Populations can build up quickly reaching damaging densities that require control.
 Heaviest infestations are typically observed in organic farms, community gardens, and residential vegetable gardens were little or no pesticides are used.
-Local residents, not familiar with this new stink bug, often think they have beneficial lady bugs, because Bagrada adults and larger nymphs are about same the size and have a similar bright coloration.
+Local residents, not familiar with this new stinkbug, often think they have beneficial lady beetles, because bagrada adults and larger nymphs are about same the size and coloration as lady beetles.